nicbou/nicolasbouliane.com/content/blog/calm-tech.md

 Some alarm clocks use ambient light to wake you up gently.
 Alarm wristbands vibrate to wake you up without disturbing your sleeping partner.

 Some technology deliberately distracts users for its own ends.
-Think of self-service kiosks that upsell
+Think of self-service kiosks that upsell.

 Consider whether the tech you build needs to call the user's attention so loudly or so frequently, if at all.
 Can you use the periphery to inform without disturbing?